AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed, i.e., adding tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* To change the education level, provide edu/EDUCATION_LEVEL.
+* To change the education level, provide `edu/EDUCATION_LEVEL`.
 To clear it back to UNKNOWN, pass edu/ with nothing after it.
+For how to replace `EDUCATION_LEVEL` with a valid education level, refer to [education level](#education-level)

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.